-(For illness) - Students should contact ADA Services as early as possible (preferably before 7:00 a.m.) to cancel their interpreter services for the day.
+(For illness) - Students should contact Disability Services as early as possible (preferably before 7:00 a.m.) to cancel their interpreter services for the day.
 Messages can be left at any time by phone, TDD, e-mail or fax.

 If you know you will miss a class (ex. doctor appointment, etc.), you must inform ADA Services at least 48 hours in advance of the absence, so that we may cancel or reschedule your interpreter for the day.
 When canceling services, the following information must be provided: